moloney/dcm/README.rst

 ---------------------

 The dependencies needed for testing and development are all listed as poetry "development dependencies".
-Doing ``poetry run pytest`` is the easiest way to run all the tests against the current environment.
+Doing ``poetry run pytest --slow`` is the easiest way to run all the tests against the current environment.
+Leaving off the ``--slow`` argument will skip some particularly slow tests.

 If you have multiple python versions setup with pyenv you can do ``poetry run tox`` to run the tests against all versions.

 While the mypy checker is run by default by pytest, one advantge of mypy is that it can run many orders of magnitude faster that the test suite while still catching many errors.
 You can do ``poetry run mypy`` to just run the mypy checker.

 Many tests will be skipped if `dcmtk <https://dicom.offis.de/dcmtk.php.en>`_ is not installed as we use it to provide a test server.
-Using (the recently released) pynetdicom.apps.qrscp as an alternative test server is a high priority.
+Most tests will still run against a different test server provided by the pynetdicom ``qrscp`` app.

 Continuous integration